-A lot of the organizations that I have seen do this are local arts boards hosting shows in community spaces.
-Like county or state run programs that are supposed to help artists thrive.
-Unfortunately, these programs are publicly funded, and likely underfunded, so they have to get their money somehow–but getting it from artists hoping to find success is not the best option in my opinion.
+Some of the organizations that I have seen do this are local galleries or arts boards hosting shows in community spaces.
+Like county or state-run programs that are supposed to help artists thrive.
+Unfortunately, these programs are publicly funded, and likely underfunded, so they have to get their money somehow, but getting it from artists hoping to find success is not the best option in my opinion.
 Creativity doesn’t discriminate when it comes to income, and opportunities like this for creative success shouldn’t either.

-If these programs want to bring in more cash, they should form relationships with other businesses who are willing to sponsor these events.
-Being a patron of the arts looks damn good for a business (and it’s probably a tax write off…).
+If these programs want to bring in more cash, they should form relationships with other businesses that are willing to sponsor these events.
+Being a patron of the arts looks damn good for a business (and it’s probably a tax write-off…).
 For the galleries that engage in this practice, fees on top of commissions don’t give me confidence that the gallery knows their market enough to consistently sell the work they show in their space.

 By now, you’re probably sensing that I hate submission fees.
 If you see an art contest that asks you for money in order to submit, just ignore it.
 It’s gambling that requires more work.
 You are the one subsidizing whatever prize is at the end of the rainbow.
 The organizers are the ones benefiting here.
 Not the majority of the artists submitting to the contest.